Azure/azure-remote-rendering-asset-tool/Documentation/rendering.md

 * WASD keys or arrow keys to move the camera on the horizontal plane
 * QE keys, +- keys, or Page Up and Page Down keys to move the camera vertically
 * Right mouse button, 4682 keys, Insert Home Delete End keys, or ZXFC keys to rotate the camera
-* SHIFT modifier to increase the camera movement speed by 10
+* SHIFT modifier to increase the camera movement speed by a factor of 10

 Entities can be selected by clicking on them on the viewport.
 When you select an entity from the viewport, the corresponding entity gets selected and highlighted in the scene tree, and the other way around.